PeteH32/interview_01/README.md

 ## Prerequisites

 - Java 21
-- Gradle 8.14 or newer
+- Docker
-- Docker Compose
+- IntelliJ - if you want to run backend server in debugger (optional)

 NOTE: The following will be run inside docker containers and do not need separately installed.